matheushmendes26/matheushmendes26/README.md

 ### Hi there 👋

 - 🔭 I'm electrical engineer.
-- 🌱 I’m currently learning javascript, Java, SQL, Spring.
+- 🌱 I’m currently learning Java, SQL, Spring.
 - 🤔 I’m looking for help to find a new job on backend development area.
 - 💬 Ask me about literacture, TV Shows, moovies, History.
 - 📫 How to reach me: matheush.1998@hotmail.com